 Forms are included in the Premium Payment Package.
-In addition, you may use forms downloaded from the PBGC Web site (www.pbgc.gov) or computer-generated forms provided by a vendor that has received PBGC approval for automated (computer-generated) versions of the forms.
+You may also use forms downloaded from the PBGC Web site (www.pbgc.gov) or computer-generated forms provided by a vendor that has received PBGC approval for automated (computer-generated) versions of the forms.
 In addition, for premium payment years beginning after 2001, we will accept photocopies of the forms.
 The forms you file must have original signatures.

 It is your responsibility as plan administrator to obtain the necessary forms and submit filings on time.
 (You should ensure that you maintain an updated address with the PBGC so that we can mail your next Premium Payment Package to you.
 See Part C, item 2, or Part D, item 2, and B.6.e., p.
-14.)
+16.)

 i.
 Premium Payment Package.
-We will mail a 2003 Premium Payment Package containing Form 1-EZ, Form 1, and Schedule A, and, as appropriate, a 2003 Estimated Premium Payment Package containing Form 1-ES, to the plan administrator of each plan for which a 2002 Form 1-EZ or Form 1 was filed.
-We will mail these forms to the address shown in item 2 of the 2002 Form 1-EZ or Form 1 seven months before the expected Filing Due Date.
+We will mail a 2004 Premium Payment Package containing Form 1-EZ, Form 1, and Schedule A, and, as appropriate, a 2004 Estimated Premium Payment Package containing Form 1-ES, to the plan administrator of each plan for which a 2003 Form 1-EZ or Form 1 was filed, unless you have indicated that you do not want forms and instructions sent to you.
+We mail these packages to the address shown in item 2 of the 2003 Form 1-EZ or Form 1.
+We mail the Premium Payment Package seven months before the expected Final Filing Due Date, and the Estimated Premium Payment Package two months before the expected First Filing Due Date.

-If you are a plan administrator and you do not receive a Premium Payment Package and/or

-Estimated Premium Payment Package, or if you need extra copies, contact us as described in item 3. under "CONTACTS" on p. v.
+If you are a plan administrator and you do not receive a Premium Payment Package and/or Estimated Premium Payment Package, or if you need extra copies, contact us as described in item 3. under "CONTACTS" on p. ii.

-You may also obtain extra copies of the Premium Payment Package and/or Estimated Premium Payment Package and forms from the Pension and Welfare Benefits Administration of the U.S. Department of Labor (see addresses at the end of this Premium Payment Package).
+You may also obtain extra copies of the Premium Payment Package and/or Estimated Premium Payment Package and forms from the Employee Benefits Security Administration of the U.S. Department of Labor (see addresses at the end of this Premium Payment Package).

 If you are a pension practitioner serving many covered plans, you may wish to receive a bulk shipment of the Premium Payment Package and/or Estimated Premium Payment Package and forms.
-If so, complete the order blank at the end of this Premium Payment Package.
-Check the applicable box on the order blank.
+If so, complete the order a.
+Where to File Forms.